acidburn0zzz/orgs-docs/getting-started.md

 [Learn more about the Developers Team]: /the-developers-team.md
 [Learn more about migrating a user account]: /migrating-a-user-account.md
 [Learn more about renaming and/or deleting your Organization]: renaming-and-or-deleting-an-org.md
-[Skip ahead to learn about managing Members and Teams]: /managing-members-and-teams.md
-[manage access to packages]: managing-package-access.md
 [1]: https://www.npmjs.com/signup